 Visitor Information: Tourism Prince Rupert Visitor Centre located at 200-215 Cow Bay Road, open daily in summer.
 Phone 800-667-1994 or 250-624-5637.

-- Museum of Northern British Columbia/Ruth Harvey Art Gallery displays an outstanding collection of artifacts depicting the settlement history of British Columbia’s north coast.
+- Museum of Northern British Columbia is in an award-winning Chatham Village Longhouse and displays an outstanding collection of artifacts depicting the settlement history of British Columbia’s north coast.

 - Experience the historic ambience and unique dining and shopping experiences of Cow Bay, located along the waterfront northeast of downtown.